glenninn/bjn-test3leg/README.md

 - Download the contents of this github to your computer.
 Then run the initialization  `npm install` to have npm download and install the npm modules

+## Prerequisites

+In order to run this reference application, you will need to do these steps to setup the environment.

 ### Register/Create Test Application's OAuth Information